dkooll/go-azdo-restapi/README.md

 ## Description
 This code creates an agent pool in Azure DevOps.
 It first checks if it already exists by sending a GET request to the Azure DevOps API, then it will send a POST request to create the pool if it does not exist.

-The program uses structs and json package to map the json response to struct fields.
-It also uses HTTP package to make the GET and POST requests to the API.
+The program uses structs and the json package to map the response to struct fields.
+It also uses the HTTP package to make the GET and POST requests to the API.
 The program defines some constants, such as the pool name and organization name, which are used in the API requests.

 ## Prerequisites
 Before running this code, you will need to have the following: